NetSuite reporting troubleshooting

 Another possibility is that the field is a custom field with restricted access.
 Refer to this guide on restricting custom fields and ensuring your role has access.

-Not all records are supported via the SOAP API.
+The SOAP API does not support all records.
 To get a list of all relevant records, consult with the NetSuite Schema Browser.

-Search for the record; it is not supported if you cannot find it.
+Search for the record; if you cannot find it, the SOAP API does not support it.

-Another possibility is that your role is not granted permission to that record.
-Follow the steps detailed in the Netsuite Reporting Connection documentation to add specific permissions to your desired record.
+Another possibility is that NetSuite has not granted your role permission to that record.
+Follow the steps detailed in the Netsuite Reporting Connection topic to add specific permissions to your desired record.

-A. This is how the data is returned from the SOAP API; it differs from how it is returned from the NetSuite connector, which connects directly to the database and returns the data in the snake_cased convention.
+A. The SOAP API returns data in this format; it differs from the data the NetSuite connector returns, which connects directly to the database and returns the data in the snake_cased convention.

-Q. Why can't I execute Summary Saved Searches?
+Q. Why can not I execute Summary Saved Searches

-Aggregations or any other needed transformations can be performed in a logic river or over your DB target.
+You can perform aggregations or any other needed transformations in a Logic Flow or over your DB target.

-Q. Why can't I find all the entities in the Netsuite Reporting connector?
+Q. Why can not I find all the entities in the Netsuite Reporting connector

-Not all entities are supported in the Netsuite API; the amortization schedule entity is a typical example.
+The Netsuite API does not support all entities; the amortization schedule entity is a typical example.
 To view all supported entities, look at the entities available in the NetSuite Schema Browser.
-(Make sure you are only under the schema tab) Except for a few exceptions, these entities should be supported.
+(Make sure you are only under the schema tab) With a few exceptions, Data Integration supports these entities.

-Q. Why can't I fetch my saved searches?
+Q. Why can not I fetch my saved searches

 Some fields return only the IntranelId and not the value.

-To overcome this, you can create a separate river to extract the desired entity and create a lookup table.
+To overcome this, you can create a separate Data Flow to extract the desired entity and create a lookup table.

-Then, leverage a logic river to join the saved search and lookup table data.
+Then, leverage a Logic Flow to join the saved search and lookup table data.